How to mount Blob storage as a file system with blobfuse

 accountName myaccount accountKey storageaccesskey containerName mycontainer

-Once you've created this file, make sure to restrict access so no other user can read it.
+Once you've created and edited this file, make sure to restrict access so no other users can read it.

 If you have created the configuration file on Windows, make sure to run